jnuho/jnuho.github.io/articles/k8s.md

 - <a href="https://www.youtube.com/watch?v=X48VuDVv0do&t=1594s&ab_channel=TechWorldwithNana" target="_blank">Kuberentes by Nana-3hr</a>
 - <a href="https://medium.com/devops-mojo/kubernetes-objects-resources-overview-introduction-understanding-kubernetes-objects-24d7b47bb018" target="_blank">Kubernetes — Objects</a>

+## Kubernetes Component

 |<img src="https://kubernetes.io/images/docs/components-of-kubernetes.svg" alt="add-node" width="820">|
 |:--:|
 | *components-of-kubernetes* |

-- Master node
+### Master node

 - runs the control plane components, monitor and manage overall state of the cluster and resources
 - schedule and start pods
 - 4 processes run on every master node:
 - `kube-apiserver`
   - exposes the Kubernetes API and provides the front end to the Control Plane.
   - a single entrypoint (cluster gateway) for interacting with the k8s control plane
   - handles api requests, authentication, and authorization
   - acts as a gatekeeper for authentication
     - request → api server → validates request → other processes → pod creation
   - UI (dashboard), API(script,sdk), CLI (kubectl)
 - `kube-scheduler`
   - schedule new pod → api server → scheduler
   - → intelligently decide which node to put the new Pods based on resource percentage of nodes being used
   - scans for newly created pods and assigns them nodes based on a variety of factors
     - including resource requirements, hardware/software constraints and data locality.
   - distribute workloads across worker nodes
 - `kube-controller-manager`
   - ensures the cluster remains in the desired state
   - run controllers which run loops to ensure the configuration matches actual state of the running cluster.
   - these controllers are as follows:
     - Node controller — Checks and ensures nodes are up and running
     - Job Controller — Manages one-off tasks
     - Endpoints Controller — Populates endpoints and joins services and pods.
     - Service Account and Token Controller — Creation of accounts and API Access tokens.
   - detect cluster state changes(pods state)
   - Controller Manager(detect pod state) → Scheduler → Kublet(on worker node)
 - `cloud-controller-manager`
 - `etcd`
   - consistent and highly-available key-value store that maintains cluster state and ensures data consistency
   - cluster brain!
   - key-value data store of cluster state
   - cluster changes get stored in the key value store!
   - Is the cluster healthy?
 What resources are available?
 Did the cluster state change?
   - NO application data is stored in etcd!
   - can be replicated
   - Multiple master nodes for secure storage
     - api server is load balanced
     - distributed storage across all the master nodes

-- Worker node
+### Worker node

 - host multiple pods which are the components of the application workload
 - the following 3 processes must be installed on every node:
 - `kubelet`
   - schedules pods and containers
   - interacts with both the container and node
   - starts the pod with a container inside
   - agent running on each node
   - watches for changes in pod spec and takes action
   - ensures the pods running on the node are running and are healthy.
 - `kube-proxy`
   - forwards requests to services to pods
   - intelligent and performant forwarding logic that distributes request to pods with low network overhead
     - it can forward pod request for a service into the pod in the same node instead of forwarding to pods in other nodes, therefore lowers possible network overhead.
   - a daemon on each node that allows network rules such as load balancing and routing
   - enables communication between pods and external clients
   - Proxy network running on the node that manage the network rules
   - and communication across pods from networks inside or outside of the cluster.
 - `Container runtime`
   - responsible for pulling images, creating containers
   - e.g. containerd

 - https://kubernetes.io/docs/concepts/architecture/